 This is a compact all-in-one printer.
 It shouldn't take up much space in a small home office or dorm room.

 The Epson WF-2830 has a poor 4-cartridge inkjet system.
-You'll likely need to change the black cartridge fairly often since its page yield is terrible.
+You'll likely need to change the black cartridge fairly often since its page yield is terrible, much lower than the Epson WorkForce WF-2860.
 The color cartridges don't last very long either, and the printer will stop printing entirely if even just one color cartridge runs out.
 On the upside, there are high-yield cartridges available that should last longer.

 This printer will accept third-party cartridges, but they could void its warranty.